linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 sudo chmod +x /usr/local/bin/send_twilio_otp.sh
 ```

+---

 ### Step 4: Create a Script to Trigger Twilio OTP First with ForceCommand

-Create a second script that will be called when the user attempts to SSH into the server, ensuring the **Twilio OTP** prompt is triggered first before Duo authentication, using **`ForceCommand`**.
+Create a second script that will be called when the user attempts to SSH into the server, ensuring the **Twilio OTP** prompt is triggered first before Duo authentication, using **ForceCommand**.

 ```bash
 sudo nano /usr/local/bin/first_twilio_otp.sh